csgames/CSGames-2024-PuzzleHero/challenges/misc/aoe2civstechs-2/writeup.md

 ## Write-up

-The more detailed solution of many puzzles, including this one, can be found at [https://github.com/desharnc27/incoming-csg-2024-python](https://github.com/desharnc27/incoming-csg-2024-python).
+The more detailed solution of many puzzles, including this one, can be found at [https://github.com/desharnc27/incoming-csg-2024-java](https://github.com/desharnc27/incoming-csg-2024-java).

-Warning for this puzzle: if you see python in the above automatically generated link, change it to java.

 Website https://ageofempires.fandom.com/wiki/ contains the desired data.
 It's literally the first link you'd get in Google search.